Home

 -

-Politicians: Some British politicians, including former Prime Ministers Margaret Thatcher and John Major, have been associated with RP.
+Politicians: British politicians, including former Prime Ministers Margaret Thatcher, have been associated with RP.

 These are just a few examples, and it's worth noting that while these individuals may have used RP in the past or in specific contexts, they may also use other accents or variations in their daily speech.
 Additionally, many people who are known for using RP have not necessarily had it as their first accent, but have learned it later in life.